kubecost/docs/ingress-examples.md

 ## Non-root path example

-Note that when deploying *Grafana* on a non-root url, you also need to update your grafana.ini to reflect this.
+Note that when deploying *Grafana* on a non-root URL, you also need to update your grafana.ini to reflect this.
 [More info](https://github.com/kubecost/cost-analyzer-helm-chart/blob/cae42c28e12ecf8f1ad13ee17be8ce6633380b96/cost-analyzer/values.yaml#L335-L339).

 ```
 apiVersion: networking.k8s.io/v1beta1